dantaeyoung/sculpture-garden/content/projects/softsurplus.md

 ---
 soft surplus is a space for learning from each other by being near each other. soft surplus is a community, a space, a place.

-<div class="formal">started by Dan Taeyoung, Austin Wade Smith, Melanie Hoff.
+<div class="formal">Started by Dan Taeyoung, Austin Wade Smith, Melanie Hoff.

-community organizing, facilitation, collective decision-making, hosting events, commercial lease negotiation, liability, code of conduct, financial management</div>
+Work: community organizing, facilitation, collective decision-making, hosting events, commercial lease negotiation, liability, code of conduct, financial management</div>

 \[members include …\]